miker704/Strife/patches.md

     - Added extra Components to invite Server Modal including temporarly replacing redux dispatching to friends state and use a raw fetch to simulate similar loading to that of discords.
     -Added a Rescue to invite to server modal which renders the spining cubes animation while the modal resyncs its props.
     - If user has no friends or has no friends to invite to a server (all friends of the user are joined in the server) to render a smaller version of the invite to server modal that shows a copy server link id and share it.
     - Added random chance for the server owner to see the add image to server invite link invite to server modal.
+    - Refined the search algorithm for search the available friends instead of using is hidden a filter is used instead.

 ## Backend Changes